: Currently reading: Biblical Authority after Babel by Kevin J. Vanhoozer 📚

 : C. S. Lewis: One is sometimes (not often) glad not to be a great theologian; one might so easily …

-: James R. Edwards, commenting on Mark 7 and Jesus’s controversy with the Pharisees and scribes …
+: James R. Edwards, commenting on Mark 7 and Jesus’s controversy with the Pharisees and scribes over …

 : Trooper was not being especially hospitable to our friend Carlos last night